-A Member State, or ECHA on request of the European Commission, can start the restriction procedure when they have a concern that a certain substance poses an unacceptable risk to human health or the environment.
+A Member State, or ECHA, at the request of the European Commission, can start the restriction procedure when they are concerned that a certain substance poses an unacceptable risk to human health or the environment.
 ECHA can also propose a restriction on articles containing substances that are on the Authorisation List (Annex XIV).

 The dossier proposing the restriction contains background information such as the identity of the substance and justifications for the proposed restrictions.
 It includes the identified risks, any information on alternatives to the substance and the costs, as well as the environmental and human health benefits, resulting from the restriction.

-The dossier needs to be prepared according to the REACH Regulation (Annex XV) and it has to be submitted to ECHA within twelve months after the intention to prepare the proposal was notified.
+The dossier needs to be prepared according to the REACH Regulation (Annex XV) and has to be submitted to ECHA within 12 months of the intention to prepare the proposal was notified.

-Upon receiving the dossier the ECHA Committees check whether the proposal conforms to the requirements of Annex XV.
+Upon receiving the dossier ECHA's committees check whether the proposal conforms to the requirements of Annex XV.
 If it does, the dossier will be made publicly available for consultation (excluding any commercially confidential information).
 Interested parties can then comment on the restriction within six months of its publication on the ECHA website.

-Within nine months of that same publication date, ECHA's Risk Assessment Committee (RAC) will give its opinion as to whether the suggested restriction is appropriate in reducing the risk to human health or the environment based on the dossier and the comments received during the public consultation.
+Within nine months of that same publication date, ECHA's Committee for Risk Assessment (RAC) will give its opinion on whether the suggested restriction is appropriate in reducing the risk to human health or the environment based on the dossier and the comments received during the consultation.

 Besides the two groups above the Forum of enforcement authorities from the Member States may provide advice to the committees on the enforceability of the proposed restriction.

-The two opinions of the ECHA Committees contribute to the decision of the European Commission, who will then take a balanced view of the identified risks and of the benefits and costs of the proposed restriction.
+The two opinions of ECHA's committees contribute to the decision of the European Commission, which will then take a balanced view of the identified risks and of the benefits and costs of the proposed restriction.

-Within three months of receipt of the two Committees' opinions, the Commission will provide a draft amendment of the list of restrictions in Annex XVII of REACH.
+Within three months of receiving two committees' opinions, the Commission will provide a draft amendment to the list of restrictions in Annex XVII to REACH.
 The final decision is taken in a comitology procedure with scrutiny involving the Member States and the European Parliament.

-The Competent Authorities in the Member States are responsible for enforcing the restriction.
+The Member States are responsible for enforcing the restriction.